calvinmorett/calvinmorett.github.io/_posts/2024-03-30-contextmenuwindows.md

 ![](/images/1313.png)

 Next, let's add an icon.
-Windows gives you a lot to choose from and they're nested within '.dll' files, that are used by the operating system.
+Windows gives you a lot to choose from and they're nested within '.dll' files that are used by the operating system.
 Click into the freshly named, 'Copy all Filenames' key, and this time create a new 'String Value'.

 ![](/images/1414.png)